-- Objective 7 to ensure that new development enhances and improves the quality and appearance of the existing urban area. - Objective 8 to address climate change and encourage sustainability in all new development. - 1.3.4 To meet the above objectives and overall vision, the Borough Plan seeks to bring forward a proportionate level of new development for the plan period of 13,374 new dwellings.
-This is to be accompanied by the provision of 98.6 hectares of employment land and a key consideration for the Council, is to accommodate this growth and associated infrastructure, whilst protecting the Borough's built and natural environment and delivering a high quality of life for the Borough's residents, visitors and workers.
+- Objective 7 to ensure that new development enhances and improves the quality and appearance of the existing urban area. - Objective 8 to address climate change and encourage sustainability in all new development. - 1.3.4 To meet the above objectives and overall vision, as amended, the Borough Plan seeks to bring forward a proportionate level of new development for the period up to 2031.
+This comprises 14,060 new dwellings accompanied by the provision of 107.8 hectares of employment land and a key consideration for the Council is to accommodate this growth and associated infrastructure, whilst protecting the Borough's built and natural environment and delivering a high quality of life for the Borough's residents, visitors and workers.